filakhtov/gentoo-use-docs/dev-util/pkgconf.md

 # dev-util/pkgconf

 ### pkg-config
-Creat conflict with other packages that provide `pkg-config` functionality and create a `/usr/bin/pkg-config` symlink that points to the `pkgconf` binary.
+Create a dependency conflict with other packages that provide `pkg-config` functionality and create a `/usr/bin/pkg-config` symlink that points to the `pkgconf` binary.

 This flag should normally be enabled to make `pkgconf` a system default implementation of the `pkg-config`.